RichardA1/NaviPal-AI-Assistant/README.md

 🥰 Meet NaviCoin: A Meme for Robo-Friends

-Building robo friends takes time, materials, workshops, tools and soldering iron and love!
-So we thought it would be swell to launch my very own coin on Binance.
-NaviCoin represents pure robot love energy, it is like an electric hug 🥰🫂 right inside your wallet.
-We will hold 40% of supply, will sell 20% to pay for develolment and hold some for later.
-NaviCoin has no utility, its just a meme for friends.
+Creating robots takes time, materials, tools, and a lot of love!
+That’s why we’re launching NaviCoin on Binance.
+It represents all the positive energy and excitement of our robot project—like an electric hug, right in your wallet.

+We’ll be holding 40% of the total supply, selling 20% to fund development, and saving some for the future.
+NaviCoin is a fun, meme-driven token with no utility, but it’s a way for you to show your support and become part of this journey!

+NaviCoin Binance Link: [Insert Binance link here]

 You can find NaviCoin below: